 - Relax Your Muscles – Start from your toes and loosen your muscles one by one until you reach your head.
 Slowly try to relax each part of your body as you rotate, wiggle, or move.
 You can do this sitting down or lying down.

 - Massage – Gently rub your jaw muscles in circular motions.
 Also firmly rub up and down your jaw line very slowly until you feel a little relief.
 If your massaging techniques aren’t helping, you might want to seek a specialist who is an expert on facial massages specifically for TMJ issues.

 - Therapy – Try getting cognitive behavioral therapy and re-teach yourself how to react to certain situations.
 You may be overly clenching your teeth or reacting with high levels of anxiety because it’s habitual.
 You can unlearn certain behaviors and reprogram yourself to react differently and in a way that is healthier for your body.

 Dr. Lorraine Burio of Candlewood Dental Care has been treating and educating patients for over twenty-five years.
 Our offices are located in New Fairfield, New Milford, Danbury, and Sherman areas of CT and Pawling, Patterson and Putnam Lake of New York.
-You can call us at 203-746-1200 or make an appointment here.
+You can call us at 203-746-1200.